Scala Tutorials Part #9 - Introduction to functional programming

 Then the syntax begins to get weird, I have specifically chosen the scala part of the code instead of java since it would be better to explain the concepts.

-map is part of the collection library in scala.
+map is part of the collections library in scala.
 I am not going to explain them in detail since they are extensive topics of their own, but rather focus

 Lets understand with the below example,